cyclaero/xcssecovid/README.md

        -e                  Only export the extracted and transposed time series without curve fitting and simulation of the model.

-       -r                  Only report the model description and the values of its parameters with or without fitting, but without exporting any curve data.
+       -i                  Only inform the model description and the values of its parameters with or without fitting, but without exporting any curve data.

        -s                  Simulate the model without curve fitting before.